polqf/PQFCustomLoaders/README.md

 ####1.
 Import

 The first thing is to import the main file.
-This file contain all the requiered imports that you are going to need (``PQFBarsInCircles.h PQFBouncingBalls.h PQFCirclesInTriangles.h``).
+This file contain all the requiered imports that you are going to need.
 If you are planning to use only one loader, you can import only the required one, it is up to you.

 ```
 #import <PQFCustomLoaders/PQFCustomLoaders.h>